 Apart from medication, one can make modifications to their lifestyle such as consuming a healthy diet, abstaining from drugs and getting adequate sleep.

-Medications for Epilepsy
+Medication for Epilepsy

 Medication with the fewest side effects should be used to treat epilepsy during pregnancy.
-Valproic acid and lamotrigine are relatively safe epilepsy medication in pregnancy though valproate if used during the initial 28 days of pregnancy, has a 1 to 2% risk neural tube defects.
+Valproic acid and lamotrigine are relatively safe epilepsy medication in pregnancy though valproate if used during the initial 28 days of pregnancy, has a 1 to 2% risk of neural tube defects.

 Epilepsy and Labour